rachelambda/dbrainfuck/README.md

 `p` - Pops the latest pointer from the pointer list

-`r` - Saves the value of the current byte
+`$` - Saves the value of the current byte

-`l` - Loads saved value to the current byte
+`\`` - Loads saved value to the current byte

+`}` - Moves memory pointer as many bytes forward as byte pointed at

+`{` - Moves memory pointer as many bytes backwards as byte pointed at

 ## Future Plans